Parents today are faced with the challenge of raising children in an increasingly complicated world.

 We offer a number of programs that promote positive parenting and support parents with this difficult, yet rewarding, task.
 The Mental Health Association of Frederick County strives to promote a satisfying, productive and fulfilling life for all the families we serve.

 Click the links below for more information:

-24-Hour Call Center offers information and referral, support and crisis intervention; entry point for mobile crisis and walk-in services.
+Offers information and referral, support and crisis intervention; entry point for mobile crisis and walk-in services.

-Walk-in Behavioral Health provides free, immediate, face -to-face support for anyone experiencing a non-life-threatening emotional, mental, family or relationship crisis.
+Provides free, immediate, face -to-face support for anyone experiencing a non-life-threatening emotional, mental, family or relationship crisis.

-Counseling Services at the Mental Health Association is one of the few professional therapy centers in Frederick County that offers care on a sliding fee basis.
+The Mental Health Association is one of the few professional therapy centers in Frederick County that offers care on a sliding fee basis.
 Our therapists provide services in a confidential, supportive environment that enhances the dignity and potential of our clients including young children, older adults, individuals, couples and families who might be experiencing concerns such as:

 - Depression, anxiety disorders, Attention Deficit Hyperactivity Disorder (ADHD) or anger

 Partners with parents, early childhood professionals, employers and the whole community to help kids start out strong

 A free, voluntary home visiting program designed to support first time parents by providing quality, strength-based, family-centered services and support, and access to community resource agencies to help build stronger families, healthier children and a better community.